mndon/deepseek/README.md

 ## What's special about this Go client?

-- **Simple** – Below is the Go package structure with all exported entities.
+- **Simple** – Check below, Go package structure with all exported entities.
 It is as simple as possible.
 Also, it's Go's idiomatic way - request is under request pkg, response is under response.

+- **Complete** – Check below, It offers full support for all APIs, including their complete request and response payloads.
+(Note: Beta feature support coming soon.)

 ![go_pkg_structure](https://github.com/user-attachments/assets/729a2294-98fa-4f6e-b936-ae5eb1b624ff)

-- **Complete** – It offers full support for all APIs, including their complete request and response payloads.
-(Note: Beta feature support coming soon.)

 - **Reliable** – We have implemented numerous Go tests to ensure that all features work correctly at all times.